On his path to earning induction into the National Baseball Hall of Fame, Cubs third baseman Ron Santo was assisted by a Cardinals legend.

 Santo completed his rookie season with a .251 batting average, nine home runs and 44 RBI in 95 games for Chicago.
 In a 15-year major-league career, Santo won the Gold Glove Award five times and hit 342 home runs with 1,331 RBI.

 Meanwhile, Slaughter led Houston to an 83-71 record and third-place finish in the eight-team American Association.
-His top player was Billy Williams, who hit .323 with 26 home runs.
-Houston was eliminated in the first round of the league playoffs.
+His top player was Williams, who hit .323 with 26 home runs.

 After the season, Slaughter parted ways with Houston.
 In 1961, he managed Raleigh, the Class B Carolina League club of the fledgling New York Mets.
 Raleigh finished 58-80 _ and Slaughter’s managerial career was done.